-June 30, 2022 June 30, 2021 Total Pension Liability \$4,267,971,774 \$4,118,283,288 Plan Fiduciary Net Position 2,339,412,945 2,422,793,508 System's Net Pension Liability 1,928,558,829 1,695,489,780 Plan Fiduciary Net Position as a percentage of the Total Pension Liability 54.81% 58.83%
+June 30, 2023 June 30, 2022 Total Pension Liability \$4,397,768,659 \$4,267,971,774 Plan Fiduciary Net Position 2,527,709,397 2,339,412,945 System's Net Pension Liability 1,870,059,262 1,928,558,829 Plan Fiduciary Net Position as a percentage of the Total Pension Liability 57.48% 54.81%

-^{} These funded percentages are not necessarily appropriate for assessing the sufficiency of Plan assets to cover the estimated cost of settling the Plan's benefit obligation or the need for or the amount of future contributions.
+\ These funded percentages are not necessarily appropriate for assessing the sufficiency of Plan assets to cover the estimated cost of settling the Plan's benefit obligation or the need for or the amount of future contributions.

 Actuarial assumptions.
-The Total Pension Liability as of June 30, 2022, was determined by rolling forward the Total Pension Liability as of June 30, 2021, to June 30, 2022, using the following actuarial assumptions:
+The Total Pension Liability as of June 30, 2023, was determined by rolling forward the Total Pension Liability as of June 30, 2022, to June 30, 2023, using the following actuarial assumptions:

-Investment rate of return 7.00%, net of pension plan investment expenses, including inflation Inflation 2.30% Salary increases Ranging from 3.30% to 10.50% Cost of Living Adjustments For active Group C members who are first eligible for normal retirement on or after July 1, 2022: Assumed to occur on January 1 following two years of retirement at the rate of 1.20% per annum (beginning two years after the attainment of age 62 for members who elect reduced early retirement).
-The January 1, 2023, COLA is expected to be 2.00%1.
+Investment rate of return 7.00%, net of pension plan investment expenses, including inflation Inflation 2.30% Salary increases Ranging from 3.19% to 8.50% Cost of Living Adjustments For active Group C members who are first eligible for normal retirement on or after July 1, 2022: Assumed to occur on January 1 following two years of retirement at the rate of 1.20% per annum (beginning two years after the attainment of age 62 for members who elect reduced early retirement).
+The January 1, 2023, COLA was 2.00%.
+The January 1, 2024, COLA is expected to be 1.10%.

-1This amount was required to be calculated in 2023 as a result of Act 114 and Act 173; however, it will not be applied to any members in 2023.
+These amounts were required to be calculated in 2023 and 2024 as a result of Act 114 and Act 173; however, they will not be applied to any members in 2023 or 2024.

-Cost of Living Adjustments (continued) For all other members: Group A Assumed to occur on January 1 following one year of retirement at the rate of 2.40% per annum.
-The January 1, 2022, COLA was 4.60%.
-The January 1, 2023, COLA is expected to be 5.00%.
-Groups B/C Assumed to occur on January 1 following one year of retirement at the rate of 1.35% per annum (beginning one year after the attainment of age 62 for Group C members who elect reduced early retirement).
-The January 1, 2022, COLA was 2.30%.
-The January 1, 2023, COLA is expected to be 2.50%.
-Mortality with generat Retiree Head Amount-Wei 2019 Beneficiary I Survivor Am MP-2019 Disabled Pol Amount-Wei MP-2019 ent: PubT-2010 Teacher Employee Amount-Weighted Table ional projection using scale MP-2019 Ithy Post-Retirement: PubT-2010 Teacher Healthy Retiree ghted Table with generational projection using scale MP- Healthy Post-Retirement: 109% of the Pub-2010 Contingent ount-Weighted Table with generational projection using scale st-Retirement: PubNS-2010 Non-Safety Disabled Retiree ghted Mortality Table with generational projection using scale The tables with the generational projection to the ages of members as of the measurement date reasonably reflect the mortality experience of the System as of the measurement date. adjusted to reflect future experience adjusted to future es were based on historical and current demographic data, it health characteristics of the underlying groups and estimated and professional judgment.
-The mortality tables were then be years using the generational projection to reflect future ment between the measurement date and those years.
+Cost of Living Adjustments For all other members: (continued) Group A Assumed to occur on January 1 following one year of retirement at the rate of 2.30% per annum.
+The January 1, 2023, COLA was 5.00%.
+The January 1, 2024, COLA is expected to be 2.20%.
+Groups B/C Assumed to occur on January 1 following one year of retirement at the rate of 1.20% per annum (beginning one year after the attainment of age 62 for Group C members who elect reduced early retirement).
+The January 1, 2023, COLA was 2.50%.
+The January 1, 2024, COLA is expected to be 1.10%.
+Mortality with generat Retiree Hea Amount-Wei for the Male using scale Beneficiary I Amount-Wei 2021.
+Disabled Po ent: PubT-2010 Teacher Employee Amount-Weighted Table ional projection using scale MP-2021.
+Ithy Post-Retirement: PubT-2010 Teacher Healthy Retiree ighted Table, with credibility adjustments of 103% and 93% and Female tables, respectively, with generational projection MP-2021.
+Healthy Post-Retirement: Pub-2010 Contingent Survivor ighted Table with generational projection using scale MP- st-Retirement: PubNS-2010 Non-Safety Disabled Retiree ighted Mortality Table with generational projection using scale The tables with the generational projection to the ages of members as of the measurement date reasonably reflect the mortality experience of the System as of the measurement date.
+The mortality rates were based on historical and current demographic data, adjusted to reflect health characteristics of the underlying groups and estimated future experience and professional judgment.
+The mortality tables were then adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years.